 It is a superb example of Watkins’ acclaimed work and depicts The Half Dome, a mountain in what is now Yosemite National Park, California.
 It was discovered during routine digitisation and is one of a group of four prints featuring rural American scenes bound into in an album of later photographs of Australia.
 Probably all four of the American photographs were taken by Watkins but definitive authentication of three of them is still to be confirmed.

 Watkins took his famous Yosemite views using a bespoke giant camera capable of holding 18×22 inch glass negative plates.
 He would lug the gargantuan camera, heavy plates and large quantities of the dangerous chemicals used for developing into some of the remotest parts of the American west in search of subjects.
-Despite the logistical impediments and the multitude of technical difficulties associated with early photography, Watkins succeeding in taking amazing photographs, known for their great composition and use of light.
+Despite the logistical and technical difficulties associated with early photography, Watkins succeeding in taking amazing photographs, known for their great composition and use of light.

 The album in which the photographs were discovered is part of a large collection of early photographic work purchased in 1953 from Robert O. Dougan, then Deputy Librarian of Trinity College, Dublin.